 Symptom: Possible Cause:

 The battery does not charge.
 Loose or corroded battery connections.

 A broken or loose wire in the charge system.

-A blown fuse or fuse link in the charge system.

 The battery is defective.

-The alternator / fan belt is loose.

 A faulty regulator.

 A faulty alternator.

 The lights do not activate.
 A blown fuse.

 A faulty light.

 A broken wire.

 A faulty light switch.